Accelerationism Ideology

 - Context:

-- It can attempt to destabilize existing Societal Systems through the Capitalist Growth, Technological Change, and Infrastructure Sabotage.
+- It can typically attempt to destabilize existing Societal Systems through the Capitalist Growth, Technological Change, and Infrastructure Sabotage.

 - Utilizing Automation to expedite Economic Shifts.